-TALK 1: THE DHARMA OF ACTIVISM
+TALK 1: VEDIC ASTROLOGY: THE ACTIVISM OF YOGA

 In the first of two talks, Michael delves into the philosophical roots of yoga, Dharma, and the tradition’s astounding relevance to activism in the world today.
 More than asanas and meditation, yoga is a philosophy of change for the better.
 It is a call for a revolutionary transformation in which the best in each of us is realised, empowering us to make a difference in the world around us.